 “Coincidentally, the closing will also mark the end of the last drive-thru restaurant in the Bay Ridge/Dyker Heights area,” he said.

-The space was sold in late October to “660 86 LLC,” according to the sale’s Acquisition of Assets.
-Sources connected that moniker to Efthimios Zisimopoulos, a.k.a.
+The space was sold in late October to “660 86 LLC,” according to the sale’s Acquisition of Assets, with sources connecting that to Efthimios Zisimopoulos, a.k.a.
 Tim Ziss, of Allied Properties.

-“Ziss,” a source told the Brooklyn Eagle amidst the sale, “has been buying up whatever’s big and becomes available in Bay Ridge for quite some time.”
+“Ziss,” a source told this paper amidst the sale, “has been buying up whatever’s big and becomes available in Bay Ridge for quite some time.”

-News of the transaction, which the Eagle first reported in June, raised questions of its replacement as pre-tax gross proceeds of the sale of the significantly underbuilt lot came in at $12.25 million.
+News of the transaction, which this paper first reported in June, raised questions of its replacement as pre-tax gross proceeds of the sale of the significantly underbuilt lot came in at $12.25 million.

-“It’s always unfortunate when a business goes out in the community, especially when, in cases like this, it’s a business that has been there for many, many years,” Dyker Heights Civic Association President Fran Vella-Marrone told the Eagle this summer, “but there’s also the concern of what’s going to go there.”
+“It’s always unfortunate when a business goes out in the community, especially when, in cases like this, it’s a business that has been there for many, many years,” Dyker Heights Civic Association President Fran Vella-Marrone told this paper this summer, “but there’s also the concern of what’s going to go there.”

-What could go there is quite large.
-As the Eagle previously reported, the vast majority of the site is zoned C4-2A, which is the equivalent of a R6A district, according to the Department of City Planning’s Zoning Handbook.
+And, what could go there is quite large.
+As this paper previously reported, the vast majority of the site is zoned C4-2A, which is the equivalent of a R6A district, according to the Department of City Planning’s Zoning Handbook.
 Buildings in R6A districts can rise to 70 feet as of right, with a setback required above a base height of 40 to 60 feet.

-The C4-2A designation also brings with it significant density with a Floor Area Ratio (FAR) — the measurement that reflects the ratio between the total floor area of the building and the square footage of the lot on which it is built — of 3.0.
+The C4-2A designation also brings with it significant density with a Floor Area Ratio (FAR) of 3.0, with FAR being a measurement that reflects the ratio between the total floor area of the building and the square footage of the lot on which it is built.

-While rumors of the imminent replacement have been limited, residents have been very vocal about what they’d like to see there.
+While rumors of its replacement have been limited, residents have been very vocal about what they’d like to see there.
 Top contenders include Shake Shack, Trader Joe’s and a resurrection of Nathan’s predecessor, Mitchell’s.

-There have also been talks of a potential deal with the School Construction Authority.
-The site’s school district is among the most overcrowded in the city, so much so that building new schools in it have become a prime concern for local elected officials like Councilmember Justin Brannan.
+There have also been talks of a potential deal with the School Construction Authority (the site’s school district is among the most overcrowded in the city, so much so that building new schools in it have become a prime concern for local electeds like Councilmember Justin Brannan).